-The effective rate for the three months ended March 31, 2019 differed from the Company's statutory federal rate of 21% primarily due to to the recording of an additional valuation allowance to offset net operating loss carryforwards generated during the period, state income taxes and the non-deductibility of certain permanent items.
+The effective rate for the three and nine months ended September 30, 2019 differed from the Company's statutory federal rate of 21% primarily due to the recording of an additional valuation allowance to offset net operating loss carryforwards and foreign tax credits generated during the period, foreign income taxes, state income taxes and the non-deductibility of certain permanent items.

-During the year ended December 31, 2018 the Company assessed the realizability of its deferred tax assets and determined that it was not more likely than not that some portion or all the deferred tax assets would not be realized and therefore recorded a valuation allowance on the net deferred tax assets.
+During the year ended December 31, 2018 the Company assessed the realizability of its deferred tax assets and determined that it was more likely than not that some portion or all the deferred tax assets would not be realized and therefore recorded a valuation allowance on the net deferred tax assets.
 The Company assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
 The Company considers the scheduled reversal of deferred tax liabilities, available carryback periods, and tax-planning strategies in making this assessment.
-For the period ended March 31, 2019 the Company evaluated all positive and negative evidence in determining the amount of deferred tax assets more likely than not to be realized.
-Based on the review of available evidence, Management believes that a valuation allowance on the net deferred tax assets at March 31, 2019 remains appropriate.
+For the period ended September 30, 2019 the Company evaluated all positive and negative evidence in determining the amount of deferred tax assets more likely than not to be realized.
+Based on the review of available evidence, Management believes that a valuation allowance on the net deferred tax assets at September 30, 2019 remains appropriate.

-The Company does not expect that unrecognized tax benefits as of March 31, 2019 for certain federal income tax matters will significantly change due to any settlement and/or expiration of statutes of limitations over the next 12 months.
+The Company does not expect that unrecognized tax benefits as of September 30, 2019 for certain federal income tax matters will significantly change due to any settlement and/or expiration of statutes of limitations over the next 12 months.
 The final outcome of these uncertain tax positions is not yet determinable.
 The Company's uncertain tax benefits, if recognized, would affect the Company's effective tax rate.

-13. (Loss) Earnings Per Share
+14. Earnings (Loss) Per Share

-Basic (loss) earnings per share is based on the weighted average number of common shares outstanding during each period.
-Diluted (loss) earnings per share is based on the weighted average number of common shares outstanding as well as the effect of all dilutive common stock equivalents during each period net income is generated.
+Basic earnings (loss) per share is based on the weighted average number of common shares outstanding during each period.
+Diluted earnings (loss) per share is based on the weighted average number of common shares outstanding as well as the effect of all dilutive common stock equivalents during each period net income is generated.
 The exercise price for certain stock options awarded by the Company exceeds the average market price of the Company's common stock.
-Such stock options are antidilutive and are not included in the computation of (loss) earnings per share.
-For the three month periods ended March 31, 2019 and March 31, 2018, the Company had 1,748,489 and 1,926,288 securities, respectively, that were potentially dilutive in future earnings per share calculations.
-Such dilution will be dependent on the excess of the market price of our stock over the exercise price and other components of the treasury stock method.
+Such stock options are antidilutive and are not included in the computation of earnings (loss) per share.
+For the three month periods ended September 30, 2019 and September 30, 2018, the Company had 1,614,192 and 1,981,879 securities, respectively, that were potentially dilutive in future earnings per share calculations.
+For the nine months ended September 30, 2019 and September 30, 2018, the Company had 1,671,040 and 1,973,753 securities, respectively, that were potentially dilutive in future earnings per share calculations.
+Such dilution will be dependent on the excess of the market price of the Company's stock over the exercise price and other components of the treasury stock method.